axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   <tr>
    <th>One-on-ones</th>
    <td>
-    <p>Part of this ritual today is to get a sense though our boss of how the hierarchy perceives you.</p>
+    <p>Today, part of this ritual is to get a sense, through our boss, of how the hierarchy perceives you, what are your chances for promotion or a raise.</p>
-    <p>Better done by somebody who is good at it and likes doing it.</p></td>
+    <p>In a co-managed company, anybody in your team can give you feedback on your way of relating to others or your work.
+You chances of &ldquo;getting a raise&rdquo; is not up one person, your boss, but by your contributionsl.</p></td>
   </tr>
   <tr>
    <td class="_spacer">&nbsp;</td>